 The recycling fee for a refrigerator in Spain is typically 20 euros (U.S. $22) and is paid by the consumer.
 Dannoritzer says one particular group—some working in the collecting points, others driving the trucks or working at the recycling plants—stole half a million fridges and extracted the precious metals to sell before dumping the rest.
 At 20 euros per fridge, that is a 10 million euro (U.S. 11 million) loss for the authorities—and profit for the thieves—even leaving aside the toxic pollution risk posed by the cannibalized fridges.

-This stolen waste then goes to storage facilities, which aren’t too hard to spot, according to Dannoritzer.
+This stolen waste then goes to storage facilities such as self storage sussex, which aren’t too hard to spot, according to Dannoritzer.
 “To recycle well is expensive, so when you see a large facility or a hall, or a pile of rubbish under the elements without machinery, they’re usually not properly recycling them.
 That’s a storage facility to fill up containers.”

 A recent EU report called waste management one of the industrial sectors most prone to corruption.
 Every year, 250,000 tons of e-waste don’t reach their intended destination due to a lack of funding, the activities of criminal gangs, and companies and officials choosing to look the other way along the recycling trail.
 Instead, the waste is stolen, stripped and sold to be put on containers.